superwebshare/super-web-share/README.txt

 * Open [SuperWebShare.com](https://www.superwebshare.com) in a supported device.
 See [FAQ to know the supported browsers](https://wordpress.org/plugins/super-web-share/#upon%20which%20all%20browsers%20does%20the%20super%20web%20share%20plugin%20works)
 * You can see a floating button at the right bottom corner
-* Tap on it, instantly you can see the native Web Share prompt with the applications which you can share the page.
+* Tap on it, instantly you can see the native Web Share prompt with the applications, which you can share the page.
 * Tap on the icon of application from the prompt, and send.

 #### Requirments for working SuperWebShare?
-* Website should be served fully via a secured origin, ie; green padlock should be there on the address for working Super Web Share
+* The Website should be served fully via a secured origin, i.e., the green padlock should be there on the address for working Super Web Share

 == Installation ==

 * Visit WordPress Admin Dashboard > Plugins > Add New
-* Search for 'Super Web Share'
+* Search for 'Super Web Share.'
 * Click "Install now" and then "Activate" Super Web Share

 Install manually: